gazzamc/jellyseerrwhatsapprequester/README.md

     environment:
       - JELLYSEERR_URL=http://jellyseerr:5055
       - API_KEY=YOUR_API_KEY_HERE
-      - CHAT_WHITELIST=chat1,chat2 # comma-separated list, no spaces
+      - CHAT_WHITELIST=chat1,chat2 # Seperate names via comma (,) seperator, avoid spaces. eg chat1,chat2
-      - CUSTOM_SESSION_PATH=./config # optional, for session persistence
+      - CUSTOM_SESSION_PATH=./config # Specify a custom path for auth session, if omitted creates a `session` folder in the app root.
-      - ENABLE_EVENT_MESSAGES=true # optional, remove to disable bot event messages
+      - ENABLE_EVENT_MESSAGES=true # Optional, remove if you don't want messages in the channel(s) from the bot eg. Bot Ready
+      - PHONE_NUMBER=0123456789 # Optional, remove this if you want to use the QR code, this will provide a code to link the WhatsApp account. symbol-free format (e.g. 12025550108 for US, 551155501234 for Brazil)
     volumes:
       - ./volumes/whatsAppReq/config:/app/config
     restart: unless-stopped